 Building standalone scripts

-Robert Aboukhalil is a bioinformatics software engineer at Invitae, where he develops cloud applications for the analysis and interactive visualization of genomics data.
-Robert holds a PhD in Bioinformatics from CSHL and a Bachelor in Computer Engineering from McGill.
+Robert is a Bioinformatics Software Engineer at Invitae, which means he spends his time… engineering software for bioinformatics purposes.
+Specifically, he develops cloud applications to enable the interactive analysis and exploration of genomics data.
+Robert has a Ph.D. in Bioinformatics from CSHL and a Bachelor in Computer Engineering from McGill.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org